Help for Back Pain in the Morning

 If it gets better later in the day, shouldn’t the problem be getting better also?

-If I am resting the whole night, why would my back hurt from it?
+If I am resting the whole night, why would I hurt from it?

-If I didn’t do anything to my back in the morning and night, why would it hurt?
+If I didn’t do anything to my back, why would it hurt?

 I have tried everything possible, but the pain keeps returning, isn’t this a permanent problem?